rf8f76e33/apijam-FS/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 ## Objectives

-In this lab you will get familiar with the Apigee Edge Management UI by creating a simple passthrough API Proxy to the GET API for the **hotels** API.
+In this lab you will get familiar with the Apigee Edge Management UI by creating a simple passthrough API Proxy to the GET API for the **payments** API.
 After creating the proxy you will also learn how to deploy and undeploy a proxy.
 Finally you will also learn how to use the Trace capabilities in the Management UI.